 We understand that we cannot solve the problems related to fetal alcohol exposure and FASD on our own.
 That’s why working in partnership with others is critical to achieving our goals.
 These relationships are a key part of the work we do around Australia and we are glad to have partners who understand the importance of this work (Anne Russell, founder).

-- Alcohol and pregnancy education in all high schools
+- Alcohol and pregnancy education modules to all secondary schools

-- To support, educate and care for birth, foster and adoptive parents
+- Support, educate and care for birth, foster and adoptive parents

-- To assist the partner organisations to embed FASD understanding and knowledge in practice
+- Promote FASD understanding and knowledge in practice

-Board members – Amanda Mulligan, Sam Pinnell, Adelle Rist, and Dr Dee Basaraba PhD.
+Board members – Amanda Mulligan, Elizabeth Russell, Sam Pinnell, Adelle Rist, Tina Jones, Dr Dee Basaraba PhD, Dr Vicki Russell PhD, Melanie Spencer.

 The rffada vision is to have FASD-specific health, allied health and related services available for all those who require them and to support raising awareness of the consequences of alcohol consumption during pregnancy.